All Episodes

 And they get direct funding from Alexander Soros.

-And you know cops are going to get killed in The next week.
+And you know, cops are going to get killed in the next week.

 dan friesen

-So, that clip has now been edited to retroactively make it look like Alex is predicting that the globalists are going to kill some democratic politicians and blame him, except even the edited version doesn't make that point, but there's still all of this stuff edited out to change the image of what Alex was saying in that clip.
+So that clip has now been edited to retroactively make it look like Alex is predicting that the globalists are going to kill some democratic politicians and blame him, except even the edited version doesn't make that point, but there's still all of this stuff edited out to change the image of what Alex was saying in that clip.

-This is all an act, and everyone involved in producing this knows that they're lying.
+And everyone involved in producing this knows that they're lying.

 unidentified